Medication Search: Zykadia

 - pounding heartbeat

-- severe nausea, vomiting or diarrhea
+- severe nausea, vomiting, diarrhea or dehydration

 - signs of anemia (low red blood cells; e.g., dizziness, pale skin, unusual tiredness or weakness, shortness of breath)